intel/intel-extension-for-pytorch/docs/tutorials/features/nhwc.md

 Some spontaneous questions:
 * **How to tell whether this model or operator support Channels Last?** - This requires manual memory format check, aka. 'torch.channels_last' input and weight shall NOT generate 'torch.contiguous_format' output.
-* **What if the model comprises of operator not supported Channels Last?** - No errors messages will be shown, the NHWC tensor will be handled by the operator as a non-contiguous NCHW tensor, so result might not be correct depending on the algorithm of this operator.
+* **What if the model comprises of operator not supporting Channels Last?** - No errors messages will be shown, the NHWC tensor will be handled by the operator as a non-contiguous NCHW tensor, so result might not be correct depending on the algorithm of this operator.

 ## Channels Last 1D support on XPU

 Both stock PyTorch and Intel® Extension for PyTorch\* support Channels Last(2D) and Channels Last 3D, however, regarding Channels Last 1D, they are different.
 Stock PyTorch doesn't support Channels Last 1D, while XPU could supply limited support for Channels Last 1D.
-Now, only support Channels Last 1D memory format in these operators: Conv1D, BatchNorm1D, MaxPool1D, Concat, binary add, binary div, upsample linear and upsample nearest.
+We only support Channels Last 1D memory format in these operators: Conv1D, BatchNorm1D, MaxPool1D, Concat, binary add, binary div, upsample linear and upsample nearest.

 The usage of Channels Last 1D on XPU is different from stock PyTorch Channels Last(2D) or Channels Last 3D.
 We use torch.xpu.to_channels_last_1d() to do conversation for both input tensor and model.
 See below: